youyanggu/covid19_projections/about.md

 In additional to our most likely estimate, we also provide a 95% confidence interval.
 So for example, if we predict 62k deaths with a range of 38-105k, it means that there is roughly a 95% chance that the true deaths will be between 38-105k.
 There are too many real-world variables that can affect the outcome, which results in this large range.

 *We want to caution against focusing on one particular number as the outcome of this model.
 We are in fact projecting a range which includes a most likely outcome.
-If the true results fall within the range, that is within the expected outcome of this model.*
+If the true results fall within the range, that is within the expected outcome of this model.
+We highly recommend that you include our range when using our projections (i.e. 21,342 (15-34k) deaths).*

 While we attempt our best to ensure accuracy and precision, no model is perfect, so we urge everyone to use caution when interpreting these projections.
 This is just one particular model, so we encourage everyone to evaluate and be open to multiple sources.
 At the end of the day, the decision-making rests in the hands of people, not machines.